fbpx

 Lyal Island Nature Reserve © Smera Sukumar

-• Transfer your land with a charitable gift annuity or unitrust, which would allow you to receive regular annuity payments from recipient charity
+• Transfer your land with a charitable gift annuity or unitrust, which would allow you to receive regular annuity payments from recipient charity.

-• Establish a private trust to define what the property is used for
+• Establish a private trust to define what the property is used for.

-• Grant a “right of first refusal” so that Ontario Nature or another conservation group has the first chance to buy the property, if and when you decide to sell
+• Grant a “right of first refusal” so Ontario Nature or another conservation group has the first chance to buy the property, if and when you decide to sell

 A birthday hike, Sydenham River Nature Reserve © Heather Bowman

-Bruce Alvar Nature Reserve © Noah Cole
+Saugeen Alvar Nature Reserve © Noah Cole

 2. Conservation Easement

 In legal terms, a conservation easement is registered on title, remaining in force if the land is sold or transferred to a new owner.
 The terms and conditions of a conservation easement are negotiated between the landowner and the conservation organization holding the easement.
 Easements are tailor-made and can be designed to protect an entire property, or only those features cherished by the landowner.
-The role of the conservation organization is to monitor the management of the easement property to ensure that agreed restrictions are being honoured.
+The role of the conservation organization is to monitor the management of the easement property to ensure that the agreed restrictions are being honoured.
 Easements are intended to help landowners protect important features of your land forever.

 Spotted salamander, Lost Bay Nature Reserve © Smera Sukumar